hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016111500]
+- Remove h3 tag requirement from module.js so Mass Actions will work with themes that use non-h3 tags for section headings, from Dan Davis (rndme)

 [2016101301]
 - Enable compatibility with OneTopic course format
 - Bump version to 2.0.0 to signal this has diverged from the version of this